 Since leaving the quartet, Simmy has continued to maintain a thriving chamber career and has most notably recently co-founded the Manchester Collective; a group of musicians dedicated to inspiring and challenging new audiences through innovative chamber music programmes in unusual spaces across the North.

 As an orchestral musician Simmy plays regularly with chamber orchestras Manchester Camerata and Sinfonia Cymru.
-She enjoys leading and is leader of the Kaleidoscope Orchestra and has led the Manchester Baroque Orchestra and played principal second with Sinfonia Cymru (under the baton of Gabor Takas-Nagy), the Northern Chamber Orchestra and the North East Wales Sinfonia.
-Simmy also plays with the Halle and Royal Liverpool Philharmonic Orchestras.
+With these orchestras she has toured to China, Dubai and Abu Dhabi and has played with world renowned artists such as Martha Argerich, Bryn Terfel and Sheku Kaneh-Mason.
+She enjoys leading and is leader of the Kaleidoscope Orchestra and has led the Manchester Baroque Orchestra and plays principal second with Sinfonia Cymru (under the baton of Gabor Takas-Nagy), the Northern Chamber Orchestra and the North East Wales Sinfonia.
+Simmy also plays with the Halle, Royal Liverpool Philharmonic Orchestra, Chineke and BBC Symphony Orchestras.

 Simmy highly values the importance of working with and being around creative musicians and in October 2017 she attended a self directed residency at the Banff Centre for Arts and Creativity in Canada.
 In Spring 2017, she gained a place on the Brighter Sounds Jazz Director Series - a project that brought ten of the uk’s best young crossover and jazz musicians to work closely with world renowned saxophonist, Chris Potter.
 She also leads the Sinfonia Cymru ensemble for the Birdsong - Can Yr Adar project, a collaboration between the ensemble, Gwilym Simcock and Kizzy Crawford, with the album due for release early this year.